dart-lang/language/accepted/future-releases/static-extension-methods/feature-specification.md

 An *extension application* is an expression of the form `E(expr)` or `E<typeArgs>(expr)` where `E` denotes an extension declaration (that is, `E` a simple or qualified identifier which refers to the extension declaration).

 An extension application is subject to static type inference.
-If `E` is an extension declared as `extension E<X...> on T {...}`, then the type inference for an extension application is exactly the same as that the type inference performed for the same syntax considered as a constructor invocation on a class declared as:
+If `E` is an extension declared as `extension E<X...> on T {...}`, then the type inference for an extension application is done exactly the same as it would be for the same syntax considered as a constructor invocation on a class declared as:

 ```dart
 class E<X...> {